kushalcodes/clothingShopApi/README.md

 > clothingShopApi

 - folder "uploadedItemImages" is where the item images will be uploaded ( see multerFileUpload.js:6 )
+- folder "uploadedItemImages" is created if not exists on running server

 - On posting users, following names are required to pass user information:
     ```